rtmark

 Why Do People Invest in McDonald’s?

-McDonald’s shares declined by just over 20% in March 2020 as a result of the COV-19 pandemic.
+McDonald’s shares declined by just over 20% in March 2020 as a result of the COVID-19 pandemic.
 This was in relation to the wider US stock market decline that saw the economy take a massive blow.

 Home Delivery Expansion is Going Well